angelfaraldo/GS_API/README.md

 Overview
 --------
-The gsapi provides Python/C++ classes and interface for dealing with musical data.
-The main features are:
+The gsapi (GiantSteps API) provides Python/C++ classes and interface for dealing with musical data.
+Its main features are:

 * flexible input/output from/to JSON/MIDI
 * Rhythm generation, both agnostic and based on styles.